Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 ## Day 7 - Elastic Agent and Fleet Server Setup Tutorial
+**Objective:  Install Elastic Agent on Windows Server.
+Enroll the Windows Server into a Fleet**

 ### Fleet Server Installation
 I created a new Ubuntu 22.04 LTS VM today to use for our Fleet Server on the VULTR cloud service (In the "Choose Plan" section the first option under "General Purpose" is fine.
 1 vCPU, 4 GB Memory, & 60 GB NVMe storage).